Memberships vs subscriptions

 Harvard Business Review is another example.
 For members, they package up several popular articles around a particular theme and offer them as a bundle you can download.

-A membership site will often have tiers.
+A membership site will often have tiers as part of their pricing strategy.
 Tiers are a great strategy to bring in hesitant members at lower price points and slowly nurture them upward to higher tiers that offer more value.
 In short, people can upgrade as they want more value.

 In many cases, to grow your audience, you’ll have to offer free content with opportunities for individuals to upgrade if they want to get more value.